drshika/drshika.github.io/index.md

 ## DESCRIPTION

 My name is Drshika.
-I’m a (currently on hiatus) 16th grade student at the University of Illinois Urbana-Champaign studying Computer Science with a minor in technology and management.
+I’m a (currently on hiatus) 16th grade student at the University of Illinois Urbana-Champaign studying Computer Science.

 I’m interested in learning more about Virtual/Augmented Reality, Accessibility, and Social Computing and have been researching with the HCI and SCuBa laboratory through the Clare Boothe Luce and CS STARS Research Fellowship.

 My studies and research are supported by scholarships from JP Morgan Chase, Bank of America, Cargill, Clare Boothe Luce Foundation and others.

 I love to help others and was a head course assistant for CS225 (Data Structures) and CS196 (honors computer science).

-In my free time, I indulge in singing hindustani classical music, biking on local trails, and attempting to cook various deserts.
+In my free time, I enjoy singing hindustani classical music, biking on local trails, and attempting to cook various deserts.

 ## [NEWS](#news)